Biography

 1997 • Thru the cold forest

-My name is T. M. Mäkelä and I started this music project sometime in autumn of 1997 and it’s still going on.
+My name is Tuomas and I started this music project sometime in autumn of 1997 and it’s still going on.

 The original intention was to create dark, yet tranquil, peaceful and harmonic music, because at the time I also did various types of metal and industrial music using a computer and Jääportit was supposed to be a project opposite to the other heavier stuff.
 During all of these years of existence all of those other music styles and sounds have kinda merged into the one sound of Jääportit, growing it to many new levels, but always maintaining the frosty atmosphere.